Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 Military camp

-Camp Lejeune is a 246-square-mile Marine Base Crops located in Jacksonville, North Carolina.
-It is the home where marines and sailors work, play, and rest from doing all sorts of things; military-related forces, warfighting, and day-to-day preparations.
-It also provides facilities, services, and support that meet the needs of families from nearby communities.
-In fact, water supplies are also given to United States Marine Corps (USMC) personnel and families at the base of Camp Lejeune.
+Camp Lejeune is a 246-square-mile Marine Base Crops in Jacksonville, North Carolina.
+It is the home where marines and sailors work, play, and rest from doing all sorts of things: military-related forces, warfighting, and day-to-day preparations.

-The water source was primarily acquired from Tarawa Terrace and Hadnot Point water treatment plants.
-As such, these water supplies provide the water needs of people living in nearby areas: enlisted-family housing, barracks, base administrative offices, educational grounds, recreational areas, and surrounding communities.
-You see, it was all good until Camp Lejeune water contamination took place in the early 1980s.
-The water systems were contaminated with volatile organic compounds (VOC), especially industrial solvents such as solvents trichloroethylene (TCE) and perchloroethylene (PCE).
+Tarawa Terrace and Hadnot Point water treatment plants primarily acquired the water source.
+As such, these water supplies provide the water needs of people living nearby: enlisted-family housing, barracks, base administrative offices, educational grounds, recreational areas, and surrounding communities.

 The residential areas served by Camp Lejeune's water supply, such as young family members and people of reproductive age, were greatly affected.
-In fact, the Camp Lejeune victims were subjected to serious health threats and health conditions due to toxic chemicals ingested from the contaminated drinking water.
-While the camp administrative personnel claim that they immediately released warnings and health advisories as soon as they discovered the contaminated water at the camp, the victims think otherwise.
-In a case scenario worse than just contaminated water supplies, the affected residents think that the USMC administration has deliberately hidden the knowledge of water problems; failing to notify the public and resolve the matter at hand on behalf of the military families.
+The Camp Lejeune victims were subjected to serious health threats and health conditions due to toxic chemicals ingested from the contaminated drinking water.

 THE CAMP LEJEUNE WATER CONTAMINATION: CAUSES & EFFECTS